OrfeasZ/ZKntSDK/README.md

 If you want the SDK and its mods to be automatically installed to the game's folder during the CMake install action, copy `CMakeUserPresets.json-sample_win` or `CMakeUserPresets.json-sample_linux` (based on your current OS) to `CMakeUserPresets.json` and change the `GAME_INSTALL_PATH` to point to your game's installation directory.
+Then, use the `-Install` presets to build & install the SDK.

 #### Windows